Fresno Car Accident Lawyer

-As mentioned earlier, the harms associated with a serious Fresno auto accident can be severe and life-altering.
+As mentioned earlier, the harms associated with a severe motor vehicle accident can be severe and life-altering.
 Some car accident victims have to endure weeks or months of medical rehabilitation and time missed from work (which places a tremendous financial strain on them and their families).
 This is why you should file a personal injury claim to pursue compensation for your harms and losses.
-The benefit you can seek includes reimbursement for:

 - Medical expenses, which include doctor’s visits, prescription medications, deductible costs, and so forth.

 - Lost wages as a result of missing time from work (including vacation days and sick days)